barumau/pandunia/espani/darse.md

 ### Respuestas

-1. le ni safa kamar.
+1. le no safa kamar.
-2. un kupe ni hali.
+2. un kupe no hali.
-3. dul waf ni niama supe.
+3. dul waf no niama supe.
-4. le ni tena waf i maw. / le tena ni waf i ni maw.
+4. le no tena waf e maw. / le tena no waf e no maw.
-5. xefe niama cay a ni kafe.
+5. xefe niama cay a no kafe.
-6. mame tena ni waf a dul maw.
+6. mame tena no waf a dul maw.

 ---------------------------------------------------------------------